 A series LLC can provide improved liability protection for owners of multiple rental properties in Texas.
 Attorneys Philip Hundl and Kari Lutringer talk about the advantages and disadvantages of series LLCs in this video.
+Ms. Lutringer is no longer with the Firm.
 Call or text 800-929-1725 for an appointment.
 Appointments can be online, by phone or in person.

 Summary of the Series LLC Video

 [Philip Hundl] Hi, I’m Philip Hundl.
 I’m here with Kari Lutringer.
 We’re attorneys at Wadler Perches Hundl and Kerlick.
 Kari’s practice focuses on many areas, but one is corporate formation or entity formation.

 We’ve had several other WPHK Office Hour videos, and we talked about business entities with Kari including corporations, limited partnerships, partnerships, and LLCs.
 We also talked about the initial considerations that people should think about for an LLC.
 Now I’m going to throw a wrinkle into this.
 Sometimes clients will come in and they have a scenario of owning multiple rental properties, maybe 20 to 30 rental houses.
 They ask if they need to form 20 or 30 separate LLCs to get the benefits of operating as an LLC.
 Kari, you’ve got an answer for that.